Adsirio/invest-advisor-docs/README.md

 # Our API

 Hello!
 Pls give me your IP to whitelist.
 After that will provide your credentials.
+Test geo - any.

 PHP example - https://github.com/Adsirio/invest-advisor-docs/blob/main/InvestAdvisorApi.php